 - Parents knew what to look for and what was expected of their students.
 I am well aware that by middle school, students are more on their own and need to take responsibility for their assignments.
 I am a huge advocate of responsibility.
 However, there are students who need more support at home and whose parents are happy to help.
 This made it easy for them.

-How to Use the Homework Agenda?
+How to Use the Math Homework Agenda?

 Each week I determined and prepped the assignments for the following week.
 I used my homework agenda template to update the dates and information, along with any class announcements.
-Then on Thursdays, my parent volunteer, would come in and copy the assignments.
+Then on Thursdays, my parent volunteer would come in and copy the assignments.

-On Monday, students received the Math Homework Agenda with subsequent assignments attached.
+On Mondays, students received the Math Homework Agenda with subsequent assignments attached.
 I would aim to finish the lesson with 8-10 minutes of class, students would begin their assignment, and then whatever was not finished was to be completed by the following day.

 The next day, students were to have their homework agenda out during the warm up.
-I would circulate and initial or stamp the Homework Agenda if it was complete.
+I would circulate and initial or stamp the Homework Agenda if their homework was complete.
 I created my own key that indicated whether the assignment was incomplete, late, or a student was absent (the day prior).
 This was written on their Homework Agenda, so I could see it on Friday when I entered grades.

 At this point, you could go over the homework, answer questions, grade it as a class, etc. More on that later.